indiscripts/IdExtenso/README.md

 ### Overview

-***IdExtenso*** is a work-in-progress API dedicated to ExtendScript developers looking for a robust solution in the particular field of InDesign scripting.
-Think of it as a toolbox based on efficient and growing building blocks.
+***IdExtenso*** is a complete ExtendScript/InDesign scripting framework.
+It provides a robust toolbox based on efficient building blocks.

-Do you need a clean JSON formatter that *really* supports ExtendScript oddities and InDesign DOM objects?
-Would you like to trace your debug messages in a log file the easy way?
-And always making sure that the environment (operating system, InDesign version, locale, script engine) is properly addressed? ***IdExtenso*** natively provides these features as they are parts of its core structure.
+* Do you need a clean JSON formatter that *really* supports ExtendScript oddities and InDesign DOM objects?

+* Would you like to trace your debug messages in a log file the easy way?

+* Are you concerned with localizing your scripts in various languages?

+…and always making sure that the environment (OS, InDesign version, locale, script engine) is properly addressed?

+***IdExtenso*** addresses these needs, and many more.
+Its core structure will you get started, and a huge set of additional modules will help you implement more complex features.

-The framework is designed to support ExtendScript from version `3.92` to `4.5` and InDesign from `v.6.0` (CS4) to `15.x` (CC2020) in both Mac OS and Windows platforms.
+The framework supports ExtendScript from version `3.92` to `4.5` and InDesign from `v.6.0` (CS4) to `15.x` (CC2020) in both Mac OS and Windows platforms.
 It fixes, improves or extends a number of built-in functionalities.
-For example, `myString.toSource()` can save 30% of the original result length, `$.global.parseInt()` complies with ECMAScript's latest specification, `RegExp.prototype["=="]` is implemented so that you can compare regexes using `==`, and so much more.
+For example, `myString.toSource()` can save 30% of the original result length, `$.global.parseInt()` complies with ECMAScript's latest specification, `RegExp.prototype["=="]` is implemented so that you can compare regexes using `==`, etc.

 -----

 ### What *IdExtenso* Is Not

 ***IdExtenso*** deals with ExtendScript and wants to make InDesign easier to automate as a primary goal.
-It does not offer a bunch of _JS sugars_ easily findable in other distributions.
-So it does not pretend to form a *library* in the narrow sense.
-It is about building a complete workspace.
-It wouldn't make sense to use it in small projects that don't involve features like localization, performance testing, user interface, modularity, compatibility, settings management.
+It does not contain a bunch of _JS sugars_ easily findable in other distributions.
+It does not pretend to form a *library* in the narrow sense.
+Instead, it brings you a consistent workspace.
+It wouldn't make sense to use ***IdExtenso*** in small projects not involving keywords like localization, performance, UI, modularity, cross-version compatibility, settings management.

 -----